-- (2) Development Service Revenues The Company entered into an agreement to provide development services to a third party.
-Under the agreement, the Company earned revenue equal to costs incurred for outside expenses related to the development services provided, plus actual direct internal labor costs (including the cost of employee benefits), plus an overhead markup of the direct internal labor costs incurred.
+- (2) Development Service Revenues The Company is party to an agreement under which it provides development services to a third party.
+Under the agreement, the Company earns revenue equal to costs incurred for outside expenses related to the development services provided, plus actual direct internal labor costs (including the cost of employee benefits), plus an overhead markup of the direct internal labor costs incurred.
 Revenues are recognized in the period in which the Company incurred the related costs. - (3) Other Service Revenues Other service revenues are comprised of installation fees, training fees, shipping fees and service fees charged in connection with ClearPoint system installations and ClearPoint system service agreements.
 Typically, the Company bills at the inception of service agreements, which have terms ranging from one to three years.
 These amounts are recognized as revenues ratably over the term of the related service agreement.

-Net Income (Loss) Per Share
+Net Loss Per Share

-The Company computes basic net income (loss) per share using the weighted-average number of common shares outstanding during the period.
-Diluted net income (loss) per share assumes the conversion, exercise or issuance of all potential common stock equivalents, unless the effect of inclusion would be anti-dilutive.
-For purposes of this calculation, common stock equivalents include the Company's common stock options and common stock warrants.
-For purposes of computing diluted net income per share, the number of potential common stock equivalents is reduced by the number of shares the Company could have repurchased with the proceeds from issuance of the potentially dilutive shares.
+The Company computes net loss per share using the weighted-average number of common shares outstanding during the period.
+Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which are comprised of the Company's common stock options and warrants described in Note 7, would be anti-dilutive.